venk120soft/c-sharp-interview-q-and-a/RefOutValueParameters.md

 ## Differences between value, Ref, out, params parameters passing in to the methods
-When we pass Value type parameters (default) the value of the passed parameter won't be changed.
+When we pass Value type parameters (default) the value of the passed parameter won't be changed. param keyword used to pass the list of params
 ```javascript
 private int sum(int a, int b, int c){
     c=2